1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Team offers a full range of care for eosinophilic colitis.

-Individualized elimination diet to identify and remove trigger foods (dairy, eggs, soy, wheat)
+Personalized elimination diet to determine trigger foods (dairy, eggs, soy, wheat) and avoid them.

-Reintroduction protocol: add foods back one at a time to monitor symptoms
+Reintroduction plan: one food at a time to report symptoms.

 2. Medications